• BIBLE PROMISES

 God’s Word is very clear and provides specific details about what He does promise – and it has nothing to do with phantoms.
 We will demonstrate this later.

-His promise is not just about “being alive” forever but life with power.
-The writer to the Hebrews reminded them “you have tasted the good Word of God and the powers of the world to come” (Heb.
+His promise is not just about “being alive” forever but about life with power.
+The writer to the Hebrews reminded them “You have tasted the good Word of God and the powers of the age to come” (Heb.
 6:5).
 What powers had they tasted?
+What coming “age” is he referring to?

 When Jesus walked the earth, he did many miracles – raised the dead, gave sight to the blind, the lame walked, the dumb spoke, a few loaves, and fishes fed a great multitude, he walked on the surface of the water, calmed the raging sea with a word … and so on.

-His Father gave him this power as a testimony to his generation that he was in fact, the Messiah and Son of God he claimed to be.
-Jesus told his disciples, “the works that I do, you will do also” (John 14:12) and so the apostles and other disciples were given “gifts” of power.
-Not only did they heal like Jesus, but also spoke in other languages that the gospel might go into all the world.
+His Father gave him this power as a testimony to his generation that he was who he claimed to be – the Messiah and Son of God.
+Jesus told his disciples, “The works that I do, you will do also” (John 14:12) and so the apostles and other disciples were given “gifts” of power.
+Not only did they heal like Jesus, but also spoke in other languages so that the gospel might go into all the world.

-These were the “powers of the world to come”.
+These were the “powers of the age to come”.
 Can you imagine being given the gift to heal and bring great joy as Jesus did?
 What would you do with it?

 But this power could also be used to harm or even destroy when necessary.
 Elymas the sorcerer, who ridiculed the words of Paul to prevent a prominent official from receiving it, was smitten with blindness (Acts 13:8-12).
 Ananias and Sapphira were judged so that they fell down dead at the sentence of Peter (Acts 5:9-10).